Q: Is my hair long enough for extensions?

 A: Tape in extensions on average stay in your hair for 4-8 weeks at each time, depending on your hair growth cycle.
 At this time you return for a maintenance appointment where the hair is gently removed, cleaned and reapplied (volume wefts and hand-tied wefts are same day maintenance, tape in extensions are two separate appointments on two separate days; one removal, one reinstall).
 The hair can be reused up to 3-6x (6-12 months) with proper care depending on what hair line/brand you choose.
 For more information on the longevity, see each specific page for details.

 Q: How long will my appointment last?

-A: Consultations typically run 30 minutes.
-Tape In Extensions typically take 1-2 hours and include the cut and style.
+A: In person consultations/colour matching for customizations typically run 30 minutes.
+Tape In Extensions typically take 1.5-2 hours and include the cut and style.
 Beaded wefts/Handtied wefts can take up to 3 hours depending on how many rows are being done.

 Q: What brand of hair do you use?

-A: Standard Private Label (Tape In and Hand-Tied Weft) & Bellami Professional (Tape In and Volume Weft)
+A: Philocaly (Tape In and Hand-Tied Weft) & Bellami Professional (Tape In and Volume Weft)